Huawei Watch 2 Sport

-The Huawei Watch 2 Sport 4G is not a new watch but as there are still few options on the market which can beat it, and CES yielded very little, and Google doesn’t seem in a hurry to release a branded watch, as far as I can see, so here is the review for 2019.
+When I started researching and wrote this Huawei Watch 2 Sport Review (4G), I knew it wasn’t a ‘new’ watch, but as there are still few options on the market which can beat it, and CES yielded very little, and Google doesn’t seem in a hurry to release a branded watch (as far as I can see) so here is the review for 2019.

 Let me set this up.
 I purchased this from Amazon UK and had it shipped to NZ.
 I got it on a pre-Christmas sale but the price is currently still low enough to make it well worth it.
 The LTE model is not available in the US from what I can tell.
 The LTE/4G bands are compatible with the UK, AU, NZ (and many more countries too – US?).
 So if you are thinking of getting the Huawei Watch 2 Sport LTE model for use in Australia and New Zealand then you can know with confidence that it works.
 For this model anyway.